intelligent-machine-learning/dlrover/atorch/README.md

 </ul>

 ## Why ATorch
 ATorch is an extension library of PyTorch developed by Ant Group's AI Infrastructure team.
-It provides efficient and easy-to-use capabilities for model training and optimization.
+By decoupling model definition from training optimization strategy, ATorch supports efficient and easy-to-use model training experience.
 The design principle is to minimally disrupt the native PyTorch programming style.
-Through its API interfaces, ATorch provides performance optimizations in aspects such as I/O, preprocessing, computation, and communication (including automatic optimization).
-ATorch has supported large-scale pretraining of LLMs with over 100 billion parameters and 1,000 A100/H100 GPUs.
+Through its API, ATorch provides performance optimizations in aspects such as I/O, preprocessing, computation, and communication (including automatic optimization).
+ATorch has supported large-scale pretraining of LLMs with over 100 billion parameters and thousands of A100/H100 GPUs.
 We aim to open source it and make these capabilities reproducible for everyone.
 We also welcome contributions.

 ## Features
 * Usability
   * Fast deployment of runtime environment (images and installation packages)
-  * Script submission of distributed training jobs
 * Solutions for large-scale model training
 * Automated optimization
   * auto_accelerate for automatic optimization